Freemium Isn't Free: Plot

 Jimmy runs into Kyle at school and tells him about the newest game, a mobile app (which closely resembles games such as The Simpsons Tapped Out and Family Guy: The Quest for Stuff) based on Terrance and Phillip, and encourages Kyle to download it, since it is free.
 As Kyle plays, he discovers that the game offers freemium upgrades.
-In Canada, the Prince of Canada and the Minister of Mobile Gaming are amazed at the profits they are getting, when Terrance and Phillip enter, angry that their likenesses have been used to make a game without consulting them and how it is not free, since it charges premiums.
+In Canada, the Prince of Canada and the Minister of Mobile Gaming are amazed at the profits they receive, when Terrance and Phillip enter, angry that their likenesses have been used to make a game without consulting them and how it is not free, since it charges premiums.
 The Prince and Minister disclose they have purposefully created a boring game based on the concept of mobile RPGs, and that everyone is doing it.

 Randy and Sharon Marsh yell at Stan for spending $489 on the app.
 Randy worries that Stan may have inherited a gambling problem due to Grampa Marvin Marsh having compulsive gambling issues, as Sharon accuses Randy of having his own compulsive issues with alcohol.
-Terrance and Phillip begrudgingly accept that since everyone is making boring games and getting micropayments for them, then it must be acceptable.
+Terrance and Phillip, after receiving $10,000,000 checks, begrudgingly accept that since everyone is making boring games and earning micropayments for them, then it must be acceptable.
 Stan is visited by Kyle, Cartman, and Kenny because Stan skipped school just to play.
 They realize that Jimmy told all of them about the game.
 Kyle, Cartman, and Kenny confront Jimmy and make him admit that he is being paid to push the game to others.
 Terrance and Phillip raise concerns about people spending excess money on micropayments, so the Prince and the Minister agree to fund a campaign to play the game in moderation, much like alcohol industry advertisements do.
 Randy takes Stan to see Marvin, who is addicted to a slot machine, and then confronts Stan and Marvin about their obsessive personalities, as Marvin retorts that Randy is obsessive about alcohol.
 Stan and Grampa agree to stop their addictive spending.